-The District participated in the development of a strategic plan for the property, together with other public lands in the area, that was led by the Land Trust of Napa County.
-The land trust has decided, at least for the near term, to manage the Wildlake-Duff property itself.
+The District participated in the development of a strategic plan for the property, together with other public lands in the area, that was led by the Land Assist land trust with planning and possible joint Trust of Napa County.
+The land trust has decided, at least for the near term, to manage the Wildlake-Duff property itself. management.